San Tung

 About San Tung

-San Tung in New Taipei has a confirmed 2026 Bib Gourmand, making the recognition the clearest reason to put it on a dining shortlist.
-Verified public details are otherwise limited, so the safest way to frame a visit is simple: plan around the stated opening hours, expect casual dress, treat the Bib Gourmand as the main known signal rather than assuming a particular cuisine, room style, menu format, or service setup.
+San Tung in New Taipei has a 2026 Bib Gourmand, making the recognition the clearest reason to put it on a dining shortlist.
+Plan around the opening hours, expect casual dress, let the Bib Gourmand be the main signal rather than assuming a particular cuisine, room style, menu format, or service setup.

 Go for the award-backed meal, not a late-night plan